 Ready to get your goggle tan on?
 A recipe of snow and sun on the slopes can do it.
 Traipse northward through the Rocky Mountains and you’ll find sunny surprises for skiing and riding.

 Sun Factor: Sperling’s Best Places counts 290 days per year of sunshine in Taos Ski Valley.
 By the resort’s estimation, the slopes surpass more than 300 sunny days.
 The 12,481-foot summit of Kachina Peak collects the snow while the southwestern latitude pops the sun back out as soon as snowstorms pass.

 Why go?
-Taos increased its snowmaking capacity to get an earlier jump on the season.
-But machine-made snow also beefs up the snowpack to stand up against the warming temps of spring, especially in high traffic zones.
-To dive into deeper natural snow head up the Kachina Peak Lift installed last year, where higher elevations harbor the goods.
-Capture the sunshine at Taos through April 3.
+Taos' efficient snowmaking capacity not only gets an earlier jump on the season, but it also beefs up the snowpack to stand up against the warming temps of spring, especially in high traffic zones.
+To dive into deeper natural snow head up the Kachina Peak Lift, where higher elevations harbor the goods.

 A snowboarder enjoys a groomer at Aspen Highlands.